Marcus-Gustafsson/NFB-Training/README.md

 # Neurofeedback (NFB) Training

-This project is part of a degree project focusing on neurofeedback applications using the Muse 2 device.
-It integrates EEG data acquisition with a graphical user interface for real-time neurofeedback training.
+This project is part of a degree project with a focus on neurofeedback training (NFB) using the Muse 2 portable EEG headband.
-Currently only working for windows 10+
+Currently only for windows 10+ due to the third-party software "BlueMuse" only works for Windows 10+.

 ## Showcase
 ![ApplicationFrameHost_iaU3YK0udd](https://github.com/user-attachments/assets/acdf2f5e-30bd-40fd-82d2-0bb6bdf45954)